niqueeee/ApertureScience/README.md

 # ApertureScience
-A project originally for a friend, inspired by the game Portal.
+A project originally for a friend, inspired by the game "Portal".

 Assuming you have correctly installed the following:
   - PHP 7.0 (or higher)